shinux/PyTime/README.md

 # PyTime
-PyTime is a Python module which aims to solve most needs of time/datetime.
+PyTime is a Python module which aims to solve most needs of datetime.